oslabs-beta/Ponder/README.md

 Extensive documentation is underway!
 Please follow this link to view our documentation.

 A splash page for Ponder is underdevelopment!
-Check it out here. <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ">Ponder Website</a>
+Check it out here. <a href="https://ponder.deno.dev/">Ponder Website</a>

 ## Documentation

-The documentation is available on "our document URL". <br>
+The documentation is available <a href="https://ponder.deno.dev/docsfolder/docshome">here</a>. <br>
 See docs for complete list of methods, their functionality, and how to use them.
 LINK to both doc.md AND LINK to splash page docs url